SELab-unimi/pnemu/README.md

 ## Model checking

-Since the the `AdaptiveNetBuilder` creates a `snakes.nets.Petrinet` object it is possible to use the [neco-net-compiler](https://github.com/Lvyn/neco-net-compiler) along with the [SPOT](https://spot.lrde.epita.fr/) library to verify the correctness of the overall self-adaptive system with respect to design-time requirements expressed using LTL properties.
+Since the the `AdaptiveNetBuilder` creates a `snakes.nets.Petrinet` object, it is possible to use the [neco-net-compiler](https://github.com/Lvyn/neco-net-compiler) along with the [SPOT](https://spot.lrde.epita.fr/) library to verify the correctness of the overall self-adaptive system with respect to design-time requirements expressed using LTL properties.